A Small but Mighty Change for Strategic Meetings

 Updated June 2, 2021

-Most Second Stage small businesses have a planning process, but there are often 2 problems with them: the planning cycle is incomplete, and the preparation is incomplete.
+Most second stage businesses have a planning process.
+But, there are often two problems with them: the planning cycle is incomplete, and the preparation is incomplete.
 Let’s look at that second problem some more.

 So, how do you make your strategic planning process more strategic?

 Don’t use a “spike” model for your meetings.
 A spike is where there’s little or no preparation structured to occur before the meeting, and little or no follow-through structured to occur after the meeting.

 Instead, use a “wave” model.
 The wave is where you build up to the meeting with preparation, and then wind down from the meeting with follow-up.
 It does take more time up front, but the ROI is an overall more productive outcome, which can save you time in the long-run.

 You’ll find that your conversations get considerably more productive, and there’s better follow-through, when you use the wave model for strategic planning in your second stage business.